Skip to main content

 Option 1: Using the Rill UI

-1. In the left navigation pane, click the "+" button next to Sources
+1. In the left navigation pane, click the "Add" button and select data

 2. Select "HTTPS" from the connector options